 Actually, that’s one thing that really confused me.
-During my three weeks in Bali, I had the impression not knowing anything about locals.
-I even couldn’t figure out where they do their grocery shopping since all the store I’ve seen were so geared to tourists.
-Whereby I must admit that I haven’t been to the center of for instance Denpasar or Singaraja – maybe there real life exists.
+During my three weeks in Bali, I had the impression not knowing anything about the locals.
+I even couldn’t figure out where they do their grocery shopping since all the stores I’ve seen were so geared toward tourists.
+Whereby I must admit that I haven’t been to the center of for instance Denpasar or Singaraja – maybe there, real life exists.

 So anyway, I was happy visiting a real market – to the moment when my driver Wayan said casually ‘This is not very Bali people buy.
 They buy at another market”.
 Aha.